inasafe/inasafe-doc/docs/source/training/beginner/osm/108-getting-osm-data.rst

 This is useful if the data you are accessing contains non-standard tags that are not typically included in data extracts.

-10. To add a presets file, click the dropdown menu next to :guilabel:`Select Preset File` and choose one of the available options.
+10. To add a presets file, click the drop-down menu next to :guilabel:`Select Preset File` and choose one of the available options.
 Check the box next to :guilabel:`Add Default Tags?` to include the default attributes in the data extract.